-Online (with a four-day intensive at the Melbourne Campus) 🕜 6 months FT (or equivalent PT)
+Online (with an on-campus intensive at the Strathfield Campus) (P) 6 months FT (or equivalent PT)

 Performance analysis is a rapidly growing area of specialisation in the high performance sport industry, both nationally and internationally.
 Knowledge and skills in performance analysis are becoming an expectation for industry employment.